michauMiau/proxy_hass_app/hass-proxy/README.md

 If your service doesn't have a trusted networks setting and you're desperate, you can set `host_network: true` in this addon's config.
 That gives the proxy a real LAN IP instead of a Docker one, so the backend sees it as "local traffic".
 Less secure but it works.

+## Note
 This app was vibecoded.
 Before you leave, not everything is slop here, the original base for this was the Frigate proxy add-on (link above) which wasn't vibecoded, and the important part NGINX also isn't vibecoded.

-If you're worried about the environmental impact then, this app was generated using a self-hosted Qwen3.6 model run only during the day while the solar panels were collecting energy. ☀️🐈
+If you're worried about the environmental impact of this app then, this app was developed using a self-hosted Qwen3.6 model run only during the day while the solar panels were collecting energy. ☀️🛰️🐈

 ## Configuration